Tasks

 How to...

-To create a new task, navigate to Automation > Tasks > Create Task.
+To create a new task, navigate to Automation > Automation Hub, navigate to a location within in the User Defined folder, select the Tasks tab, and click Create Task.

-To edit an existing task, navigate to Automation > Tasks > hover over a task in the list > Edit icon .
+To edit an existing task, navigate to Automation > Automation Hub, navigate to a location within the User Defined folder, hover over the task you want to edit, and click the Edit icon .

 Field | Description |